 Questions about Zika Virus?
 Please call CO Help at 1-877-462-2911

-Pueblo City-County Health Department and the Centers for Disease Control and Prevention are alerting the public of the potential to contract Zika virus while traveling abroad.
+Pueblo Department of Public Health and Environment and the Centers for Disease Control and Prevention are alerting the public of the potential to contract Zika virus while traveling abroad.
 We are closely monitoring the situation, and providing updates to health care providers and the public.

 Zika virus is spread to people through the bite of an infected mosquito.
 For people who get sick, the illness is usually mild.
-The common symptoms are: fever, rash, joint pain, and conjunctivitis (red eyes).
-Illness lasts several days to a week.
+The common symptoms are fever, rash, joint pain, and conjunctivitis (red eyes).
+The illness lasts several days to a week.

 Pregnant women traveling to affected countries are most at risk.